Last Updated: July 21, 2026

 Which Firmware Version Should I Download?

-This is the most frequent question I receive, so here’s a quick guide.
-Find your situation in the table and select the appropriate file:
+This is a common question in comments, so here’s a simple guide.
+Match your situation to the table below for the right file:

 My general approach with MTK devices: always try the latest version first.
 I have seen people spend a lot of time trying older builds when the newest one would have worked fine.
 Only move to an older version if the latest fails more than once, and make sure it is a driver issue you are solving, not a firmware issue.